Gulf of Kutch

 It is about 50 km wide at the entrance before narrowing into marshland, creeks and inlets.
 The south coast is bordered by islands, mud flats and coral reefs, due to the large amount of marine life found in this region it has large sections of it have become protected as parks and sanctuaries.
 The northern side is lined with extensive mud flats, the largest of which lie between Mundra and Kuvay.
 Also, a large portion of the shipping harbours in the region are located on the northern side including Māndvi, Bedi, and Kandla.
-Maximum depth of the Gulf of Kutch is around 123m (403 ft).
+Maximum depth of the Gulf of Kutch is around 123 m (403 ft).
 Additionally, there are numerous shoals at the mouth of the gulf namely Lushington, Ranwara, Bobby and Gurur.
-The gulf expands deep into Gujarat with a length of approximately 150 km before becoming an 8500 km^2 delta.
+The gulf expands deep into Gujarat with a length of approximately 150 km before becoming an 8500 km2 delta.
 The low annual rainfall that flows into the gulf means that there are no major rivers going into the gulf and creating run-off.

 Tidal conditions range with spring tide peaking around 6.2 m while the annual average is around 4 m.
-Moreover, the height of the tides can also vary depending on how deep into the gulf it’s recorded.
+Moreover, the height of the tides can also vary depending on how deep into the gulf it's recorded.
 Ohka has been measured in a range of 3.06 m while Kandla has shown heights of 5.89 m at the same time.
-Similarly, the speed of the current has been recorded between 1.5 to 2.5 knots at the entrance and 3 to 5 knots within the centre.
+Similarly, the speed of the current has been recorded between 1.5 and 2.5 knots at the entrance and 3 to 5 knots within the centre.